Click here to see False Organic Claims by Berkeley Ergonomics and their dealers.

-UPDATE: After weeks of conflict with Berkeley Ergonomics, and my communication with some dealers, a few of the dealers have added the Polypropylene to their web sites but most do not list the Polypropylene in the mattress description along with all the other materials.
-Instead its in tiny print, FAQ or another page or section.
-This just fortifies my suspicion that the Polypropylene component simply
+UPDATE: After communication with some dealers, a few of the dealers have added the Polypropylene to their web sites but most do not list the Polypropylene in the descriptions along with all the other materials for easy view of their readers and potential customers.
+Instead it's in tiny print, FAQ, or another page or section.

 - The mattresses are not "organic mattresses".